sheltermanager/asm3/src/static/pages/manual/_sources/animalcontrol.rst.txt

 .. image:: images/incident_alerts.png

-The animal control module will raise alerts for unpaid fines, calls that have not yet resulted in dispatch (remove the call date and time to remove the alert), calls that do not have a completion date and code, incidents that are due for followup today and traps due for return.
+The animal control module will raise alerts for unpaid fines, calls that have not yet resulted in dispatch, calls that do not have a completion date and code, incidents that are due for followup today and traps due for return.

 Map of active incidents
 -----------------------